DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ### G

-#####Graphic Interchange Format (GIF)
+#####Graphics Interchange Format (GIF)
 A file format used for storing simple graphics.
 GIF files use a palette of 256 colors, which makes them practical for almost all graphics except photographs.
 Generally, GIF files should be used for logos, line drawings, icons, etc, i.e. images that don't contain a rich range of colors.
 A GIF file containing a small number of colors tends to be quite small, but it will be big if the image has a wide range of colors.
 GIF files are commonly used for storing images on the Web and are also suitable for storing animated (moving) images.

 #####GitHub
-A digital platform for collaboration, code review, and code management for open source and private projects.
+A digital platform for collaboration, code review, and code management for Open Source and private projects.

 #####Graphical User Interface (GUI)
 An interface, i.e. a software package, that enables human beings to control what happens on their computers.
 A GUI consists of graphical elements known as icons and enables the user to run programs and to carry out other operations such as copying information from one folder/directory to another, deleting files, etc. by clicking on these icons, opening and shutting windows and dragging and dropping with a mouse.

 ### H

-#####HTML (Hypertext Markup Language)
+#####HTML (HyperText Markup Language)
 A markup language based on SGML.
 The coding system used for creating pages on the World Wide Web.
-HTML enables the author to control how the page appears and to insert hypertext links within one Web page or to other pages anywhere on the Web.
+HTML enables the author to control how the page appears and to insert hypertext links within one web page or to other pages anywhere on the Web.

-#####HTTP (Hypertext Transfer Protocol)
+#####HTTP (HyperText Transfer Protocol)
-The transfer method (protocol) used by the World Wide Web to transmit and receive Web pages.
+The transfer method (protocol) used by the World Wide Web to transmit and receive web pages.

 #####Hybrid Publishing
 Hybrid publishing is the publishing of one and the same publication in several different media, including print and electronic, preferably with a workflow that minimizes the effort of customizing the publication for each medium.
 The latter is also called 'single source publishing' genoemd - maar het term 'single source multichannel publishing' spreekt niet de taal van het culturele veld.

 #####Hyperlink
 A contraction of hypertext link, the essence of hypertext and the HTML language used for creating pages on the World Wide Web.
-In a Web document a hyperlink can be a sequence of letters or an image leading to another part of the page, a different page on the same website, or to a completely different website when clicked upon.
+In a web document a hyperlink can be a sequence of letters or an image leading to another part of the page, a different page on the same website, or to a completely different website when clicked upon.

 #####Hypertext
-A system for the non-sequential presentation of text, the fundamental concept of the World Wide Web, whereby the user can jump from one part of a text to another, from one Web page to another, or from one website to another, by clicking on highlighted (and usually underlined) hyperlinks.
+A system for the non-sequential presentation of text, the fundamental concept of the World Wide Web, whereby the user can jump from one part of a text to another, from one web page to another, or from one website to another, by clicking on highlighted (and usually underlined) hyperlinks.
 The concept of hypertext predates the Web by many years.

 ### I